pascalgutjahr/prompt_muons_wiki/source/docs/Data_MC_level4.rst

 The data-mc comparisons are performed on level 4.
 From the years 2012, 2016 und 2020 the first and 15th day of each month is processed.
 This results in a total experimental livetime of :math:`2487\,\mathrm{h}`.
 If a quality cut is applied on the reconstructed variable, this is indicated by a vertical black line and stated in the bottom panel.
 A list of all quality cuts can be found in :numref:`containment_cuts`, :numref:`neutrino_cuts` and :numref:`uncertainty_cuts`.
+All plots also include the impact of the neutrinos, which are treated as background in this analysis.
+For the neutrino contamination, NuGen dataset for electrons, muons and taus are weighted with both atmospheric fluxes and an astrophysical component.
+For the atmospheric flux, the neutrinos are weighted with the respective cosmic-ray model.
+However, since the differences are very small, all predictions are presented in the same color (pink).
+For the astrophysical component, a single power law (SPL) with a normalizatoin of n = 1.8e-18 and a spectral index of gamma = 2.52 is assumed, resulting from `Measurement of the astrophysical diffuse neutrino flux in a combined fit of IceCube’s high energy neutrino data <https://pos.sissa.it/444/1064/pdf>`_.

 .. note::
     In :numref:`level3_rate_500TeV` the rates for the different primary flux models are shown for level 4.
 There is a mismatch of the normalization of the data and the MC.